The adage goes,

 Hydroponics

 Hydroponics is another great off-grid survival food system.
-It is preferable to gardening in some situations, such as when you need to grow indoors in order to hide your food, or you don’t have access to uncontaminated soil.
+It is preferable to gardening in some situations, such as when you need to grow indoors to hide your food or don’t have access to uncontaminated soil.

 The caveat here is that hydroponics systems rely on pumps.
 You’ll also probably need to light your hydroponics system.
 Both of these things require electricity.

-Luckily, it is only a small amount of electricity and that could easily be produced with a DIY solar system.
+Luckily, it is only a small amount of electricity and can be easily produced with a DIY solar system.

 Rearing Animals

-For everyday self-sustainability, raising animals like cows, sheep, and pigs are great food sources for those who don’t want to be dependent on the food system.
-However, these large animals are actually really bad choices for survival food.
+For everyday self-sustainability, raising animals like cows, sheep, and pigs are excellent food sources for those who don’t want to depend on the food system.
+However, these large animals are bad choices for survival food.

 How long do you think it will take before the hungry masses come and slaughter your cows?
-And, if you need to flee, are you really going to take your pigs with you?
+And, if you need to flee, will you take your pigs with you?

 A much better option for off-grid food is to raise small animals.

 A lot of survivalists already have their own backyard chickens.
-In a SHTF situation where you have to flee, you could crate up a few chickens and a rooster, and take them to your Bug Out Location.
+In a SHTF situation where you must flee, you could crate up a few chickens and a rooster and take them to your Bug Out Location.

-Another good option for survival food is to raise rabbits since they breed so quickly.
+Another good survival food option is raising rabbits since they breed so quickly.

 Aquaponics

-Aquaponics is quickly becoming the most popular self-sustainable survival food system, and for a good reason.
-It is really easy to set up, and provides both plant food and fish to eat thus meeting your nutritional needs even in a SHTF situation.
+Aquaponics is quickly becoming the most popular self-sustainable survival food system and for a good reason.
+It is straightforward to set up and provides both plant food and fish to eat, thus meeting your nutritional needs even in a SHTF situation.

 Other pros of this survival food system are that it can be done indoors or outdoors.

-An aquaponics system basically involves a fish tank and a hydroponic garden bed.
-The waste from the fish is pumped onto the garden, providing the plants with nutrients to grow.
-The plants in turn purify the water.
+An aquaponics system involves a fish tank and a hydroponic garden bed.
+The waste from the fish is pumped into the garden, providing the plants with nutrients to grow.
+The plants, in turn, purify the water.
 It is a truly self-sustainable food system!

 Recommended Reading: Complete Guide to DIY Aquaponics and Aquaponic Gardening